Examination process of a doctoral dissertation

 At the Faculty of Agriculture and Forestry the public defence may be arranged only in the premises of the University of Helsinki.
 The venue has to be suitable for a doctoral defence.
 The only exception are double degree (cotutelle) defence if it is agreed in advance that the defence will take place in the premises of the partner University.
 (Dean's Decision 10.6.2022)

-A doctoral dissertation must consist of peer-reviewed scholarly publications or manuscripts accepted for publication, as well as a summarising report on the said documents (an article-based dissertation); or it must be a scholarly work in the name of the doctoral candidate alone and based on previously unpublished research results (a monograph).
-The doctoral dissertation may also take the form of another work that meets the appropriate scientific criteria, provided that the doctoral candidate’s independent contribution to it can be verified.
+A doctoral dissertation consist of peer-reviewed scholarly publications or manuscripts accepted for publication, as well as a summarising report on the said documents (an article-based dissertation); or it is a scholarly work in the name of the doctoral candidate alone and based on previously unpublished research results (a monograph).
+The doctoral dissertation may also take the form of another work that meets the appropriate scientific criteria, provided that the doctoral candidate’s independent contribution to it can be demonstrated.

 All doctoral dissertations should meet the following scholarly criteria and they must: